 - "What's the warranty on parts and labor?"

-- "Can I have my old parts back after the repair?" (legitimate shops always say yes)
+- "Can I have my old parts back after the repair?"

+Use MyOBDCode to get the most likely causes and repair cost ranges before calling any shop.
 Use the mechanic finder to locate top-rated certified shops near you.